Aryan1718/AUTOFILL-EXTENSION/README.md

 # Future Updates: Enhancing User Interface and Functionality

 In this version, some types of inputs, such as selection tags, are not yet fully functional.
 However, in the next update, these features will be implemented, ensuring a more comprehensive and seamless user experience.
-Additionally, we are committed to improving the user interface to make it more intuitive and user-friendly.
-Stay tuned for these exciting updates, which will further enhance the performance and usability of the extension.
+Additionally, I am committed to improving the user interface to make it more intuitive and user-friendly.